vladyslav-pyrch/Ultimate-Slovak-Conjugation/Manual.md

 ![present conditional.png](static%2Fimages%2Fpresent%20conditional.png)

-This card is prompting for *robili by ste*.
+This card is prompting for *robilo by*.

 **9. Past conditional**<br>
 Cards in present tense have: